What to Expect from Cat and Dog Neuter and Spay in Longview, TX

-As a new puppy or kitten grows, you may be wondering about the best time for and what to expect from pet spay and neuter surgery.
+As a new puppy or kitten grows, you may be wondering about the best time for and what to expect from cat and dog neuter and spay surgery.
 Because the benefits of this surgery far outweigh any drawbacks, you’ll want to time it just right.
 Additionally, it may be nice to note the medical and behavioral benefits for your pet since they’re aplenty.
 If you live in Longview or surrounding communities, visit us for spay and neuter surgery that keeps veterinary medicine’s best practices in mind.

-When to Have Your Pet Spayed or Neutered
+When to Have Your Cat or Dog Neutered or Spayed

 Helping Your Pet Live Healthier

 When you have your male pet neutered or your female pet spayed, you give them behavioral benefits they’re unlikely to receive any other way.
 Even more, this common procedure gives them innumerable medical benefits in addition to increasing the quality of your lives together.
-As a result, pet spay and neuter surgery helps your pet live a healthier life overall.
+As a result, cat and dog neuter and spay surgery helps your pet live a healthier life overall.

 The benefits for your male pet include: